How to install and configure LEMP on Debian 12

 root@mars:~#

-If the configuration test is successful, restart the service nginx.
+If the configuration test has succeeded, restart the service nginx.

 sudo systemctl restart nginx

-Test if you have successfully installed and configured LEMP on Debian 12
+Test if you have managed to install and configure LEMP on Debian 12

-After you have installed and configured Nginx, MariaDB, and PHP on Debian 12 (LEMP), it's time to test if everything is working.
-To test, the simplest way is to create an info.php file.
+After installing and configured NGINX, Mariadb and PHP on Debian 12 (LEP), it's time to test if everything works.
+To test, the simplest is to create an info.php file.

 echo "<?php phpinfo(); ?>" | sudo tee /var/www/html/info.php